INEC unaware of Sokoto APC candidate withdrawal from Assembly poll - INEC spokesman – The Sun Nigeria

 Tunde Omolehin, Sokoto

-Independent National Electoral Commission (INEC) in Sokoto State has said it is unaware of All Progressive Congress candidate, Alhaji Bature Dan Muhammadu Lili withdrawal from the State House of Assembly rerun election.
+Independent National Electoral Commission (INEC) in Sokoto State has said it is unaware of the All Progressive Congress (APC) candidate, Alhaji Bature Dan Muhammadu Lili withdrawal from the House of Assembly rerun election slated for Saturday, January 25.

-The lawmaker, had on Wednesday defected along with no fewer than 10,000 of his supporters to Peoples Democratic Party (PDP), citing the strings of victories recorded by the state Governor, Aminu Waziri Tambuwal.
+The lawmaker, on Wednesday, defected, along with no fewer than 10,000 of his supporters to the Peoples Democratic Party (PDP), citing the strings of victories recorded by Governor, Aminu Waziri Tambuwal as reason.

-This development is coming two days before the scheduled House of Assembly election in the state, slated for Saturday 25th January, 2020, in which Lili was seeking to retain his seat under the APC.
+His defection comes two days before the scheduled House of Assembly election, in which Lili was seeking to retain his seat under the APC.

-Speaking with our Correspondent, the INEC Head of Voter Education and Publicity in Sokoto State, Mohammed Musa, insisted that the APC candidate’s change of party has no effect on the election.
+Speaking with Daily Sun, INEC Head of Voter Education and Publicity in the state, Mohammed Musa, insisted that the APC candidate’s change of party has no effect on the election.

 He explained that the rerun election has no time frame for replacement or substitution of a candidate by any political party.